flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/3rd-acp.md

 #### PA transmission key

-Pressed and held: To make an announcement a boom, mask or hand mike is used
+Pressed and held: To make an announcement a boom, mask or hand mike is used.

 !!! attention ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.